MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

         {
             string storageConnectionString = "DefaultEndpointsProtocol=https;AccountName=namestorageaccount;AccountKey=lYMyjeY0YFvEKIdy/IRJyLwxKQWTEi7y0VZFLGV9rHVxDDcKfGKmF9uM4YGOTXAhNRj+g5SCEXN6NXyxDBRGEA==;EndpointSuffix=core.windows.net";

-            <i> //A connection string includes the authorization information required for your application to access data in an Azure   Storage account </i>
+           <i> // A connection string includes the authorization information required for your application to access data in an Azure   Storage account </i>

             CloudStorageAccount account = CloudStorageAccount.Parse(storageConnectionString);

-            <i> //CloudStorageAccount is a class, account is an object, storageConnectingString represents our storage credentials </i>
+           <i> // CloudStorageAccount is a class, account is an object, storageConnectingString represents our storage credentials </i>
            <i> // Parse is a method which parses a connection string and returns a CloudStorageAccount created from the connectiong string. </i>
-            <i> // <a href ="https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.storage.cloudstorageaccount?view=azure-dotnet"> CloudStorageAccount </a> </i>
+          CloudStorageAccount </a> </i>

             CloudTableClient serviceClient = account.CreateCloudTableClient();
-            <i> //CloudTableClient is a class, serviceClient is an object </i>
+           <i> // CloudTableClient is a class, serviceClient is an object </i>

             CloudTable table = serviceClient.GetTableReference("TableTest");